 Example - Crack growth in TMF test specimens

-Fig. 12 shows the geometry of a test specimen.
-A starter crack is modelled at the mid-length position.
-This starter crack is a quarter circular corner crack of radius 0.5mm in the 7mm x 7mm square cross section.
+Fig. 10 shows the geometry of a test specimen.
+A starter crack is modelled at the mid-length position: a quarter circular corner crack of radius 0.5mm in the 7mm x 7mm square cross section.